g0livax27/Follow-App/README.md

 ## Unsolved Problems:

+- User Authentication
+- Fix delay on refresh when items are Deleted or Updated
+- Previously entered notes do not show on the edit form, they should show

 ## Future Enhancements:

+- Function to add up the total sum of amounts entered to view monthly spending

 ## Credits:

-Mindy Miller: logos and favicon images.
+Mindy Miller: logos and favicon images